hyperspacejelly/music-explorer/README.md

 ## Dependencies and Credits

-- Music Explorer was built using Vite and uses "react-router-dom".
+- Music Explorer was built using Vite and uses "react-router-dom" and "redux-toolkit" / "react-redux".
 - All icons are from [Feather Icons](https://feathericons.com/).